Fresh-UI/freshui/README.md

 Any ideas are welcome.

-We would also appreciate people contributing their modified code to us through gmail address: technicalfriend.help@gmail.com No changes should be directly committed without the notice and permissions of creator.
+We would also appreciate people contributing their modified code to us through gmail address: technicalfriend.help@gmail.com No changes should be directly committed to the master branch without the notice and permissions of creator.

 ## Fresh-UI"